midaskira/Hellstrap/README.md

    <img src="https://github.com/midaskira/Hellstrap/raw/main/Images/Hellstrap-full-light.png" width="420" alt="Hellstrap Light Mode">
 </p>

+> [!CAUTION]
-> **⚠ Warning:** The only official sources to download Hellstrap are this GitHub repository and our [Discord server](https://discord.gg/UuxcfqPNnA).
-Any other websites offering downloads are **not affiliated** with us.
+> The only official places to download Hellstrap are this GitHub repository and [Our Discord server](https://discord.gg/UuxcfqPNnA).
+Any other websites offering downloads or claiming to be us are not controlled by us.

 ---